-Oklahoma Business Relief Program: Receive Up to $25,000 in Grant Funds
+Large to Small Business Relief in Oklahoma : Up to $25,000 in Grant Funds

 Are you a business based in Oklahoma?
-There is a new state grant that you can take advantage of to help your business recover from the economic crisis.
+There is a new state grant that you can take advantage of for large to small business relief to help recover from the economic crisis.

 The Oklahoma Business Relief Program (OBRP) offers vital funding for qualifying businesses that have experienced revenue loss due to the pandemic.
 Governor Kevin Stitt has designated $50 million in Federal CARES Act funds for the program.
 The great thing about this program is that it is a grant, not a loan, so you won't need to pay any of it back.
-The program offers a maximum of $25,000 per grant.
+This large to small business relief program offers a maximum of $25,000 per grant.

 Starting June 29, Oklahoma businesses can request to apply for OBRP through participating financial institutions.
 Vast Bank is an approved financial institution for this program and will evaluate applications based on the program rules and make a preliminary determination of business eligibility.

 If you are applying through Vast Bank, applications and supporting documents will be submitted on your behalf to the Oklahoma Department of Commerce for a final determination of eligibility.
 Applications will be accepted on a first-come, first-served basis, and funds will be provided to the business through Vast Bank.

 When can I apply for this business relief program?

 You can apply for the OBRP program starting June 29th.
 The application deadline is July 10, 2020 and funds will be distributed by July 17, 2020.

 How much can a business receive and what can it be used for?